Lolita Maria Aufmuth

 Dr. James V. Hardt, an American physicist, psychologist and psychophysiologist, on the other hand, supports people in increasing their intelligence and their consciousness through the use of advanced technology.
 Dr. Hardt’s mission is to interlink the consciousness of all people, to create a super-consciousness, a global brain.
 To push an evolution of humankind towards a greater degree of wholeness.

-In his book “The Art of Intelligent Thinking”, he quotes author Peter Russell: “The path we choose is up to us, the ‘neurons’ of the global brain.
+In his book “The Art of Smart Thinking”, he quotes author Peter Russell: “The path we choose is up to us, the ‘neurons’ of the global brain.
 Do we continue to regard ourselves as separate individuals, everyone on their own with their own interests?
 Or can we see ourselves as part of a greater whole, an aspiring humanity in full bloom?
 It is our choice.”

 Dr. Hardt founded the Biocybernaut Institute in 1983 and has over 40 years’ experience of research and clinical practice in the field of neurofeedback – brainwave training.
 What does brainwave neurofeedback training mean?